gaehlerm/SoftwareEngineering/README.md

 ## Variable comparison

-// call it differently than effects?
-Rewrite this section.
-It's confusing.

-I’d like to briefly sort different kind of variables by the amount of effects they may have, starting with the least side effects.
-Having many effects of course makes it easier to program as you can do pretty much whatever you want, but at the same time makes it extremely hard to keep everything under control.
-It’s best to choose variables with the least possible effects that let's you still implement what you want.
+The different variables we looked are different with regards to how easy they can be changed.
+Starting with a local constant that cannot be changed and accessed only locally to a global variable that everyone can access and change.
+This amount of accessability has to be chosen correctly for every variable you work with.
+You can barely write code with only compile time constants and if you use only global variables you'll soon end up with spaghetti code.
+Generally it’s best to choose variables with the least possible effects that let's you still implement what you want.
+Prefer too little accessability over too much.
+You can still change it later on.

-Here is a rough list how variable types are sorted by the amount of effects they have, starting with the least.
+Here is a rough list how variable types are sorted by the accessability they have, starting with the least.
+It is not so easy to compare them all, so this comparison here should be taken with a grain of salt.

-Immutable object < mutable object < class variable < inherited variable < singleton < global variable
+Constant < Immutable object < mutable object < class variable < inherited variable < singleton <= global variable

-There is certainly nothing wrong with immutable objects.
-We just can’t do it without them.
+There is certainly nothing wrong with constants.
 It's just that they can't do much.
 They are just there and do nothing.

-They can only be used within the current scope and when passed as a function argument their value can't be changed.
+Immutable objects can only be used within the current scope and when passed as a function argument their value can't be changed.
 If you like working only with immutable objects, I can recommend you functional programming.

 With mutable objects you have to be careful because it may be unexpected that a function call changes the value of an argument.
-Make sure you only change the first argument of a function call, otherwise things can become very confusing.
+Make sure your functions change only the value of the first argument, otherwise things can become very confusing.
 This is no strict law, but more of a convention.
 Changing more than one argument by a function call is also a violation of the SRP and should be avoided.

 Class variables are already quite tricky to deal with.
 There are just too many ways they can mess up the work flow and cause side effects.
 They may be used, of course, but I give some lengthy explanations in the chapter on classes, what things have to be considered to prevent you from causing chaos.
 Class variables and mutable objects both offer the option of changing an object.
 At the same time, this is also exactly the reason why they are hard to deal with.
 Furthermore, class variables are accessible in a potentially much bigger scope, within the whole class.
 This is fine for small classes, but one of the reasons why classes should not be too big.
+Otherwise the class has too much hidden state.

 Inherited variables are even worse than class variables.
-You don’t see at first sight where an inherited variable is defined.
-It’s like getting a couple of tools and you don’t know where they come from nor where they belong to.
-Compared to composition giving you one ordered tool box to deal with.
+You don’t see that easily where an inherited variable is defined.
+It’s like getting a couple of tools and you don’t know where they come from nor who they belong to.
+Compared to composition giving you an ordered tool box to deal with.
 Thus, inherited variables make the code strictly harder to understand.
 And there’s no apparent reason why one should use inheritance.
 And no, the few words saved are no reason.
 Number of words used is not a merit for the quality of code.
 Readability is.
 And readability is certainly better with composition than with inheritance.
-This is certainly one of the reasons why it's better not to use inheritance at all.
+This is one of the reasons why it's better not to use inheritance at all.

 // why not to use the singleton: 97-things-every-programmer-should-know chapter 73

 A Singleton is a class that can have at most one instance.
 If you create objects of this class in several locations, they all share the same class instance.
 There are very few cases where singletons are really useful.
 This is mostly the case for connections.
 It allows several pieces of your code to share the same connection to your database, webserver, mobile phone, etc. If you have few communication calls and few relatively big data sets this is not required.
 You wouldn’t gain much with the singleton pattern.
 Every class or library can connect to the database if it needs some data and disconnect in the end.
+But for many small database requests, using a singleton may increase the performance considerably.
 However singletons are commonly abused to act as a global variable.
 And this is really bad.
-For this reason it is generally discouraged to use singletons. // performance??
+For this reason it is genrally discouraged to use singletons, unless you really know why you need one.

 Long story short: Never use global variables, not even global constants.
 Use singletons only for connections if setting up a new connection may be costly.
 And I recommend not to use inherited variables.

 With mutable and class variables one has to always pay attention.
 Especially with bad code these variables may further add to the general confusion.

-Immutable variables are always safe to use, yet at the same time they are not always that useful as their capabilities are fairly limited.
+Constants and immutable variables are always safe to use, yet at the same time they are not always that useful as their capabilities are fairly limited.